 Head lamps or torches are mandatory for runners running the 90K.
 Runners should also ensure that they have sufficient spare batteries with them for the head lamps.
 Since the 90K race is scheduled to start before sunrise, it is mandatory that all 90K runners start the race with their head lamps or torches.
-These head lamps/torches may be dropped at the first aid station (at 6Km from start), and the same will be made available at the 35K/60K drop bag station.

 It is also highly recommended that runners carry their mobile phones.
 While network is expected to be patchy, in the event of any emergency, runners may be able to contact race officials (whose numbers will be provided to all participants in advance).
 From our experience, we have seen that BSNL has reasonably better coverage along the course.